Censorship in New Zealand: 1900–2000

 1922 saw New Zealand experience its first and only attempt to prosecute someone for blasphemy.
-John Glover was brought to trial in 1922 for the inclusion of the poem Stand To: Good Friday Morning by Siegfried Sassoon in a 1921 issue of The Maoriland Worker.
+John Glover was brought to trial in 1922 for the inclusion of the poem "Stand To: Good Friday Morning" by Siegfried Sassoon in a 1921 issue of The Maoriland Worker.
 This prosecution was brought forth due to the belief that the last three lines of the poem contained blasphemous libel, due to supposedly indecent use of religious imagery.
 John Glover was found not guilty by the jury, but it was noted in a rider that "similar publications of such literature be discouraged".
 Section 123 of the Crimes Act was repealed in 2019, making this the only prosecution.

 In 1930, the film All Quiet on the Western Front was banned in New Zealand as anti-war propaganda.
 It was eventually allowed to be shown with a few cuts made.

 The Censorship and Publicity Regulations were passed in 1939 and were used to prevent the dissemination of information deemed contrary to the national interest during World War II.
 For example, the newspaper of the Communist Party of New Zealand, The People's Voice, was seized in 1940.
 The Battle of Manners Street in 1943 was a riot involving American and New Zealand servicemen.
 No report of the event was permitted in local newspapers.

 During the 1951 waterfront dispute, it was illegal to publish material in support of the watersiders or their allies.

-The film Ulysses based on the novel by James Joyce was rated R21 in 1967 and only screened to segregated audiences because it of its use of the word "fuck".
+The film Ulysses based on the novel by James Joyce was rated R21 in 1967 and only screened to segregated audiences because of its use of the word "fuck".
 The "segregated audience" condition was lifted in 1972 and the film's rating was downgraded to R18.
 In the 1990s its classification was downgraded to M for mature audiences over 16.